artemiusgreat/Terminal-Desktop/README.md

 All-in-one.
 Trading terminal with generic gateway implementation, tick backtester, charting, and performance evaluator for trading strategies.
 Currently, supports only stocks with experimental extension for FX, options, and futures.

+# Disclaimer

+The app is in active development state and can be updated without any notice.

 # Structure

 * **Core** - cross-platform .NET 5 class library that contains main functionality